 20 Years 20 Videos - Chapter #2 Video Production | Episode #1 - Dedicated Audio

-With these pro-tips and a cheap fast-and-light kit - your video audio doesn’t have to suck any more!
+With these pro-tips and a cheap fast-and-light kit, your run & gun video audio doesn’t have to suck anymore!

 Hopefully this helps.

 We always bring a dedicated sound system for our high-end video productions.

 It was unimaginable to shoot a television spot without a dedicated sound system operated by a skilled and experienced audio technician.

 Trying to clean up interference from poorly captured audio in the filed can be a nightmare for the editor in audio post production.

 I have been working on my run-and-gun video kit over the past decade.

 Most of my “practicing” was on trails in the Cascade Mountains in Washington.

 I produced videos for a blog and Facebook group Best of the NW.
 Over the period of a few years we completed all the hikes in two guidebooks focusing on Seattle and Western Washington.